-Texas highways are heavily travelled by trucks.
+Texas highways are heavily traveled by trucks.
 Texas has a higher number of truck accidents than any other state.
-More than 640 people were killed and 1,500 people sustained serious injuries in crashes involving tractor-trailers, semi-trucks and other commercial vehicles in 2017, according to the Texas Department of Transportation.
+More than 640 people were killed and 1,500 people sustained serious injuries in crashes involving tractor-trailers, semi-trucks, and other commercial vehicles in 2017, according to the Texas Department of Transportation.

 A number of factors involving the truck driver or the vehicle itself may contribute to a serious accident.

 Among the regularly cited causes of truck crashes are:

 - Driving too fast for conditions

 - Driving on an unfamiliar road

 - Unsecured cargo